 Permanent buydowns remain in effect for the life of the loan.
 Temporary buydowns, which are more common in residential mortgages, offer a lower rate for the first one to three years before resetting to a higher rate.
 In commercial real estate, permanent buydowns are the more typical structure.

 Not every lender offers buydowns, and those that do may limit them to certain products.
-They are most often seen in permanent loans, such as agency multifamily or life company debt, where the term is long enough for the savings to matter.
+They are most common in permanent loans, such as agency multifamily or life company debt, where the term is long enough for the savings to matter.
 In bridge and construction loans, buydowns are less common but may be available if the lender needs to improve the debt service coverage ratio to make a deal work.

 Consider a borrower taking a $10 million loan with a 10-year fixed term, amortized over 25 years at an interest rate of 7.00%.
 The monthly payment is $70,677.92, with a remaining balance of $7,863,339.64 due at maturity.